doot0/compago/README.md

 ### Documentation

 ##### Structure
-The structure of compago is as follows.
+The structure of Compago is as follows.

 ```
 compago/